Fifth City Commons

 This project is expected to create 50 temporary construction jobs and 6 permanent jobs.
 Developers will prioritize Black-owned contractors and retail tenants.
 There will be new affordable housing for local residents.

-POAH has hosted multiple Community Conversations in 2020 and 2021, and are adding committee meetings to be able to get community feedback and input in more detail about the Youth, Arts and Culture, Design, and Retail of the project.
+POAH has hosted multiple Community Conversations and has added committee meetings to be able to get community feedback and input in more detail about the Youth, Arts and Culture, Design, and Retail of the project.